 Get your day started on the right foot and dress for the office, just as you normally would.
-Whilst spending the day in your pyjamas or loungewear might sound like a dream, it can quickly lead to an unproductive day.
+Whilst spending the day in your pajamas or loungewear might sound like a dream, it can quickly lead to an unproductive day.
 By dressing up in work attire you will create a distinction between work time and home time, and you’ll be ready for any impromptu video calls that may pop up.
-So take your power shower, put on a shirt, t-shirt or blouse and get ready for the day.
+So take your power shower, put on a shirt, t-shirt, or blouse, and get ready for the day.

 Accept that there will be distractions

 One of the biggest challenges when working from home is being able to resist all the temptations we have.
-After all, we've built our houses for comfort, leisure and enjoyment.
-The kitchen is packed with all our favourite foods and the TV is next to our comfy couch, not forgetting housemates, pets or family members!
+After all, we've built our houses for comfort, leisure, and enjoyment.
+The kitchen is packed with all our favorite foods and the TV is next to our comfy couch, not forgetting housemates, pets, or family members!

 Who could resist this face?